 Introduction to .NET Core

 This article was written by Irina, senior .NET software developer from our team in Iasi.
-Learn more about Fortech’s .NET development services and know-how here.
+Learn more about Fortech’s services and know-how in Custom .NET Development.

 What is .NET Core?

 Since the appearance of .NET, from .NET Compact Framework to Silverlight, or from Windows Phone to other Windows Store applications, software developers had to deal with fragmented versions of .NET.
 Although all these versions should have had a so-called ‘’common’’ runtime, they each ended up being a different subset of .NET for each platform in the Microsoft Suite.